"Subscribe to our newsletter."

 The headline: "Become smarter in just 5 minutes."

 That's specific.
 It's a benefit.
 It tells you exactly what you get and how much time it takes.
+Not "stay informed" or "get the latest news."
+Smarter.
+Five minutes.
+Done.

 Then the social proof: "Join over 4 million readers."

 What to steal: Specific value proposition + social proof + minimal fields.
 Don't ask for anything you don't absolutely need.
+Every additional field is a chance for people to think "actually, never mind."

 The Hustle: Urgency Without Being Sleazy